cosmos/scaffold/README.md

 Requirements:
 go: 1.13+

-This is a scaffolding tool for CosmosSDK based applications.
+This is a basic scaffolding tool for CosmosSDK applications.
 To build the binary, have [golang installed](https://golang.org/doc/install) and then run:

 ```bash
 make